Poinsettia plants are Christmas. Or at least that's true for the majority of people who purchase this easy care and beautiful seasonal houseplant.

 Secondly, Poinsettias only flower if given certain light conditions and these are arguably more straight forward to provide as the year draws to a close.
-The second reason is a little more complicated, but possibly more entertaining and definitely more important.
+The final reason is a little more complicated, but possibly more important and definitely more entertaining.

 Fast forward 75 years to 1900 and enter the Ecke family who took quite an interest in this plant.
-They found ways to graft the Poinsettia (a well kept secret until around 20 years ago) to keep it compact and exploited its light requirements to make it bloom out of season.
-They also developed new strains to keep the plant flowering for a lot longer than it would previously, if people wanted they could now keep them indoors for several months.
+They found ways to graft the Poinsettia (a well kept secret until around 25 years ago) to keep it compact and exploited its light requirements to make it bloom out of season.
+They also developed new strains to keep the plant flowering for a lot longer than was natural.

-But why would they want to keep them indoors in the first place?
-On top of their horticultural skills they were astute sales people and advertisers, in the second half of the 20th century they sent hundreds and hundreds of free plants to TV studios in the run up to the Christmas festive season.
+But why would anyone want to keep them indoors in the first place?
+On top of their horticultural skills, the Ecke family were astute sales people and advertisers.
+In the second half of the 20th century they sent hundreds and hundreds of free plants to TV studios in the run up to the Christmas festive season.

-The Ecke family were so good at what they did, that realistically today you will only be able to buy this plant within a small window lasting 6 weeks, from late November to the end of December.
+The Ecke family were so good at what they did, that realistically you'll only be able to buy this plant within a small window lasting 8 weeks, from November to the end of December.
 For the rest of the year its like Poinsettia plants don't exist.

 One of the top ways to kill a Poinsettia is by overwatering it.
-It does not need as much water as you think and in Winter the majority of house plants need very little anyway.
+It doesn't need as much water as you think and in Winter the majority of houseplants need very little anyway.
 Of course it does need some to survive, so wait until the top of the soil dries out before thoroughly watering again.

 One of the top ways to kill a Poinsettia is by over doing the watering

 Your plant will accept low temperatures although even exposure to a mild frost will kill it.
-Average consistent warmth is best when in flower, no higher than 22°C / 71°F and make sure you keep it well away from hot fires and heaters.
+Average consistent warmth is best when in flower, no higher than 22°C (71°F) and make sure you keep it well away from hot fires and heaters.